 - Fun tidbits of who you are.
 These emails aren’t strictly business — remember, the main goal is to build a connection.
 Sprinkling in specific details about what you like, what you don’t, and quirky facts about you is a great way to add human depth to your emails.
 Readers like tangible examples they can connect with.

 4. Choose compelling topics

-When it comes to your welcome sequence, don’t think about what you say want to say.
+When it comes to your welcome sequence, don’t think about what you say or want to say.
 Think about what subscribers want to learn. #marketingautomation Click To Tweet

-When it comes to your welcome sequence, don’t think about what you say want to say.
+When it comes to your welcome sequence, don’t think about what you say or want to say.
 Think about what subscribers want to learn.

 Scratching a true itch — a prickly, niggly one — is a great way to show readers you get them and position you as a generous, helpful resource.

 Here are a few questions to help you come up with compelling content ideas for your welcome sequence:

 - What problems or challenges do subscribers have?

 - What beliefs currently hold them back?